mufana/mufana.github.io/_posts/2018-03-18-StaleAccount.md

 ## Step 9: Time to move

 For a large part, the PowerShell code to actually move user accounts and delete homefolders is the same.
-I did however, added a few extra lines.
+However I've added a few extra lines.

 ### Check homedirectory